Anguy141/CMSC420spring2021/Project2/README.md

 using the function getPoint2D().
 The individual coordinates (which are floats) can be extracted directly using the functions getX() and getY(), or get(i), where i = 0 for x and i = 1 for y.

-Your wrapped kd-tree will be templated with one type, which we will call LPoint (for “labeled point”).
-For example, your file WKDTree will contain the following public class:

-public class WKDTree<LPoint extends LabeledPoint2D>{}